Preventing conflicts and supporting the rule of law

-Located at the heart of the Sahel region, Niger is a vast landlocked desert territory extending over more than a million square kilometers.
-With a population of 20 million inhabitants, its demographic growth is one of the highest in the world, at around 4% per year.
+Situated in the heart of the Sahel, Niger is a vast, landlocked desert country, covering over a million square kilometers.
+Its population of 20 million is growing at 3.7% per year: one of the highest rates in the world.